 A summary of ob/gyn surgery claims data from the MPL Association Data Sharing Project.

-On January 7, a 32-year-old woman came to her ob-gyn to begin prenatal care.
-During this first visit, an ultrasound was performed that estimated her delivery date to be August 26.
+A 32-year-old woman came to her ob-gyn to begin prenatal care.
+An ultrasound estimated her delivery date to be August 26.

 Failure to recognize symptoms of ureteral injury; Guidelines for the release of medical records